1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-The ICD-10 code used for Eosinophilic Duodenitis (classified under noninfective gastroenteritis and colitis) is K52.89.
+The ICD-10 code of Eosinophilic Duodenitis (coded as noninfective gastroenteritis and colitis) equalizes to K52.89.

-Is food the main cause of Eosinophilic Duodenitis?
+Is food the primary trigger of Eosinophilic Duodenitis?

-When should I see a specialist for suspected Eosinophilic Duodenitis?
+What are the criteria when I should appoint a specialist under suspected Eosinophilic Duodenitis?

 Related Blogs